 But if you don’t belong to a traditional gym (or don’t go frequently), and don’t own a scale, how the heck are you supposed to know if your diet is working?

-Without further ado, here's how to weight yourself without a scale at home, why they won't work, and what you should do instead:
+Without further ado, here’s how to weigh yourself without a scale at home, why these methods won’t work, and what you should do instead:

 - Measure your water displacement in the bathtub